 Option 2: Manage an external DNS by pointing your domain to Hypernode by using CNAME and not an A-record

 If you cannot transfer your DNS to Hypernode, you can choose to only point the CNAME record to your Hypernode.
-We do not recommend this option because you cannot use SSL on your naked (also called apex) domain name: yourdomain.com, without the ‘www.’-prefix.
+We do not recommend this option because you cannot use SSL on your naked (also called apex) domain name: example.com, without the ‘www.’-prefix.

 If this is not an issue, the configuration needed can be found below: